Cultural Competency Advisory Committee

 Cultural competence is important to me because it provides knowledge, understanding, and the ability to interact effectively with others from various cultural backgrounds and beliefs while offering the opportunity to build long-lasting relationships with individuals from all walks of life.

-Shelby Moorman, B.A.
+Shelby Brownlee, B.A.

-Shelby Moorman, B.A.
+Shelby Brownlee, B.A.

 Graduate Assistant, Student in Counselor Education